mzarejko/covid_web/README.md

 ## General info <a name="info"></a>

-As user you can choose to be volunteer or needy, depending on the selected category, you have specific functions.
+Main branch have development code (production in branch -> production), it will only run locally, with a clean database and without superuser.
+Main functionalities of website is the possibility to select a volunteer or needy, depending on the selected category, you have specific functions.
 Volunteer can create announcements and add products that he needs.
-Needy can assign to product which he want to buy for sick person.
+Needy can assign to product which he want to buy for person in quarantine.
 Additionally website show total amount of confirmed cases of covid and deaths on chart.
 Data is downloaded and updated every day at midnight from the site https://github.com/CSSEGISandData/COVID-19.

 ## Technologies <a name="technologies"></a>